SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/doc_vars_reference.md

    ideas for variable names to use in your interview that match if they apply to the same concepts.

+When you're stuck, feel free to ask for help!
+It's a good idea to get a second opinion the first few times you label a document.
+A fellow programmer may have some good ideas to make your variable names shorter, clearer, or more closely follow programming conventions.

 ### How the Assembly Line labels work